metaOmics/metaOmics/README.md

 docker pull metaomics/app
 docker run --rm --name metaOmics -p 3838:3838 metaomics/app
 ```

 Then goto your web browser on [http://127.0.0.1:3838/metaOmics/](http://127.0.0.1:3838/metaOmics/).

+Do note that docker is a container application that restart afresh everytime you restart the application.
+So expert knowledge is required to mount internal data directory out in order to persist work progress.
+If you just want to try out MetaOmics, docker is a great place to start.
+If you really use this software in your daily work, it is recommended that you read more detailed instruction on our docker page.

 For more information, refer to [docker page](https://hub.docker.com/r/metaomics/app/).

 ## How to start the app